In particular, this chapter covers the following:

 To install JVMD Agents, use the Setup page that is accessible from within the Enterprise Manager Cloud Control console.
 To access this page, from the Setup menu, select Middleware Management, then select Engines And Agents.

 Figure 8-1 displays the Engines And Agents page.

 You can use the Engines and Agents page for the following:

 Access information about JVMD Engines such as the hosts to which the JVMD Engines are deployed, their current status, the port on which they are running, their version, and so on.

 Deploy, upgrade, and remove JVMD Agents.

 Know the number of reporting JVMD Agents, and whether they must be upgraded or not.

-To deploy a JVMD Agent, the target application server must be up and running.
+Before you install JVMD Agents, ensure that the target application server is up and running.